TEAM-1-A50/finalProject/README.md

 •  **Ivan Petkov** [@ivanpetkova5](https://www.github.com/ivanpetkova5) - Aspiring QA Engineer: A passionate newcomer to the QA field, Ivan injects chaos and exploration into the team.
-His extensive background in project delivery equips him with a keen understanding of the demands of the industry, and his dedication to mastering the art of QA engineering makes him an asset to the team.
+His extensive background in project delivery equips him with a keen understanding of the demands of the industry, and his dedication to mastering the art of QA engineering makes him an asset to the team;

 Together, our collective skills, diverse backgrounds, and shared dedication to quality make us a formidable force in the world of technology and project delivery.